 What is UX Mastery?

 Our mission is to help people design with soul.
-We use this website as a platform to:
+We use this website and community as a platform to:

 - encourage empathy for users